Sensative/vsm-application-documentation/1508685242-MeshComfortSound.vso.md

 > - Size: 1 bytes
 > - Translation factor: 1
-> - Request current value: Send ab (hex) on lora port 2
+> - Request current value: Send ad (hex) on lora port 2
-> - Update value to 1: Send ab 00 00 00 01 (hex) on lora port 2
+> - Update value to 1: Send ad 00 00 00 01 (hex) on lora port 2
 > - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*
 > - UI: Minimum Sound Level
 > - Unit: dB (RMS)